eeditiones/tei-publisher-app/README.md

 ## Building

+The following instructions apply to both, TEI Publisher itself as well as apps generated from it.
+Building needs Java and [Apache Ant](https://ant.apache.org/).

 TEI Publisher requires the [pb-components](https://github.com/eeditiones/tei-publisher-components) package, which can either be loaded from an external server (CDN) or imported into the local build.
-If you intend to contribute to TEI Publisher development, you likely want the latter option.
-For just using TEI Publisher, the first is sufficient.

-### For Users
+Using the CDN is recommended unless you want to use a cutting edge build of the components or you need TEI Publisher to work without an internet connection.

+### Using the CDN for Components

 Run Apache `ant` in the cloned directory to get a `.xar` file in `build/`, which can be uploaded into an eXist instance via the dashboard.

-### For Developers
+### Self-hosted Components

+This will include all user-interface components and their dependencies into the created package.
+In addition to `ant`, you should have `nodejs` and `npm` installed on the machine used for building:

+1. check if the path to the npm executable in `build.properties` points to the right location on your machine
+2. call `ant xar-local` to build TEI Publisher

+Sometimes you may also want to update the `pb-components` library to a newer or custom version.
+The procedure is as follows:

 1. edit the dependencies section of `package.json` to include the desired version of the `pb-components` library
-1. run `npm install` to install dependencies
 2. edit `modules/config.xqm` and change the variable `$config:webcomponents` to read 'local' instead of a version number.
 This way, the javascript bundles will be loaded from within the TEI Publisher app instead of a CDN
-3. run Apache `ant xar-local` to generate a .xar
+3. run `ant xar-local` to generate a `.xar`

 ## License